Hotel Front Desk Agent

 Why do all hotel rooms have bibles?
 Is that required by law?

-Asked by Melanie about 11 years ago
+Asked by Melanie over 11 years ago

 This is the cheap internet searchable answer: "They are placed there by a group called a non-profit Christian organization called the Gideons.
 The Gideons are not preachers, but businessmen who feel called to help with this ministry.
 They raise money from churches and individuals and use this money to print and distribute Bibles to many places--wherever they are allowed to put them--such as hospitals, prisons, and motel rooms.
 Through feedback and letters they receive, they have learned of many people who picked up one of their Bibles in a desperate moment and found the faith to turn their lives around.
 All Marriott hotels have Book of Mormon, too, because Mr. Marriott is/was (don't know if he is still living or not) a Mormon."
 We don't have them at our property, so it must be an aging habit among hotel owners.
 Wouldn't it be cool to start a different trend, like placing a box of legos or something cooler in there?
 I guess whatever floats your boat...